civol/HDLRuby/README.md

 Events are described in more details in the [events section](#events).

-When one of the event of the sensitivity list of a behavior occurs, the block is executed, that means that each of its statement is executed in sequence.
-A statement can represent a data transmission to a signal, a control flow, or a nested execution block.
-Statements are described in more details in [statements section](#statements), in this section, we will focus on transmission statements and block statements.
+When one of the event of the sensitivity list of a behavior occurs, the behavior is executed, i.e., each of its statement is executed in sequence.
+A statement can represent a data transmission to a signal, a control flow, a nested execution block or the declaration of an inner signal (as stated earlier).
+Statements are described in more details in [statements section](#statements), in this section, we will focus on the transmission statements and the block statements.

 A transmission statement is declared using the arrow operator `<=` as follows: